Contents

 There are four palaces for four churches.

 These palaces, constructed one after the other over centuries, showcase stunning architecture, reaching their zenith during the Holy Roman Empire and Austrian Empire eras.
-Together, these churches and palaces instill a profound sense of holiness and historical significance within the castle.
+These churches and palaces instill a profound sense of holiness and historical significance within the castle.

 Prague Castle Facts